 What Is Bitumen?

-Bitumen is a material which is extensively used to make flexible pavement road.
+Bitumen is a material that is extensively used to make flexible pavement roads.
 It is a combination of diﬀerent organic matters such as vegetation, dead insects, algae, etc.

 Bitumen is a product of petroleum and is obtained by the process of distillation of petroleum crude in the refinery.
 Also, the bitumen consists of aromatic hydrocarbons.